 In the Convention, child is defined to mean all persons under the age of 18 years.
 The Convention describes children's rights in three areas.
 The rights of provision refer to the rights of every child to be provided with basic welfare and nurturance, for example rights to health care, to education, and to play and recreation.
 The rights of protection describe children's rights to be protected from all harmful practices including abuse, neglect, discrimination and sexual and economic exploitation.
 The rights of participation refer to children's rights to express an opinion in matters that affect them, and to have that opinion taken into account in accord with their maturity.
-As part of their participation rights, children also have right to freedom of association and peaceful assembly - also subject to limits and parental guidance.
+As part of their participation rights, children also have right to freedom of expression and information, freedom of thought, conscience and religion, and freedom of association and peaceful assembly - also subject to limits and parental guidance.
 In addition the Convention describes rights for children in special circumstances, for example, children with disabilities, refugee children, and homeless children.